okalu/docker-todo-tasks-mgmt-webapp/README.md

-# Getting started
+# Getting started with Docker - Containerize an application using Dockerfile

-This repository is a sample application for users following the getting started guide at https://docs.docker.com/get-started/.
+This repository is a sample application for Lesson8-Containers of the CS425 Software Engineering course.
+It provides a webapp for use as a guide to getting started to working with Docker.

-The application is based on the application from the getting started tutorial at https://github.com/docker/getting-started
+Using the webapp provided, you will learn how to Containerize an application using Dockerfile, following the directions given in the Lecture Slides.